rng-guy/NFSMWBartender/README.txt

 COP (DE / RE)SPAWNING ("BartenderSettings\Advanced\Cars.ini"):

- • Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning.
+ • Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
 This happens if these spawns push the total number of active cops in the world to (or beyond) the global cop spawn limit, which will then prevent further "Chasers" spawns.
 This total is calculated across all active pursuits, meaning cops spawned in NPC pursuits can also affect how many "Chasers" may spawn in yours.

  • Pushing any global cop spawn limit(s) beyond 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
 Without it, the game will start unloading models and assets because